TissueMAPS/TissueMAPS/README.rst

 Module examples
 ---------------

-Shown here are minimalistic examples of modules that simply return their input implemented in different languages:
+Shown here are minimalistic examples of modules that simply return their input implemented in different languages.
+A Python module encapsulates code and provides a separate scope and a namespace.
+They can be regarded as a class with attributes (constants) and static methods (functions).
+For compatibility we use a similar implementation for non-Python languages (Matlab, R, ...).
+Each *module* must define a constant ``VERSION`` and a function ``main``.
+The ``main`` function is the main entry point of the module and will be called when executed in the pipeline.
+You can add additional "private" methods to the module.
+Note, however, that code that should be reused across modules, should be placed in the `jtlib <https://github.com/TissueMAPS/JtLibrary>`_ package or any other installable package.

 **Python example**:

 .. code:: python

     import jtlib

+    VERSION = '0.0.1'

-    def my_python_module(input_image, plot=False):
+    def main(input_image, plot=False):

         output = dict()
         output['output_image'] = input_image